Mini Facelift in Edinburgh

 Risks and considerations

-• Nerve Injury: There is a slight risk of nerve damage during surgery, which can lead to temporary or, in rare cases, permanent facial muscle weakness.
+• Nerve disturbance: a small risk of nerve injury during surgery, which can lead to temporary or, rarely, permanent changes in sensation or facial muscle weakness.

-• Skin Irregularities: Skin can sometimes heal with small irregularities or changes in texture.
+• Skin irregularities: skin can occasionally heal with small irregularities or changes in texture.

 Aftercare and Recovery